tamarin-prover/tamarin-prover/manual/src/003_example.md

 ~~~~ {.tamarin slice="code/Tutorial.spthy" lower=16 upper=16}
 ~~~~

-models the interaction between calls to these three algorithms.
+models the interaction between calls to these three algorithms by specifying that the decryption of the cypertext using the correct private key returns the initial plaintext.
 All such user-specified equations must be subterm-convergent rewriting rules, when oriented from left to right.
-This means that the right-hand-side must be a subterm of the left-hand-side or a nullary function symbol (a constant), see the section on [Equational Theory](004_cryptographic-messages).
+This means that the right-hand-side must be a subterm of the left-hand-side (here: `m`) or a nullary function symbol (a constant), see the section on [Equational Theory](004_cryptographic-messages).